From Rocky Mountain National Park:

 Parking

 Elk Fest is one of Estes Park's busiest weekends, so a little advanced planning can go a long way when it comes to getting to and around downtown.
-The Town offers free and paid parking options, Electric Vehicle charging stations (both Level 2 and Level 3 DFCF fast-charging stations), designated motorcycle and RV parking.
+The Town offers free and paid parking options, Electric Vehicle charging stations (both Level 2 and Level 3 DFCF fast-charging stations), and designated motorcycle and RV parking.
 Those with valid ADA placards always park for free in any public space.
 Visit Estes.org/Parking to find the best spot for your trip.

 Want to let someone else do the driving?
 Head straight to the Town's parking structure (691 N. St. Vrain) and hop on the Town's free downtown trolley (Red Route).
 Trolley and special event shuttle service information can be found at Estes.org/Shuttles.